The Internet, Big Tech, Social Media...Privacy During the COVID-19 Pandemic

 Keep track of new accounts

 Keep track of all the new accounts you sign up for (same with those your kids are signing up for!) and always use a newly generated password.
 Once restrictions are lifted, do an audit of your accounts and delete any you no longer plan on using.
 Under GDPR and CCPA you can request all of your data to be deleted.

 Be conscious of what you share and post online

 Remember that what we post and share isn’t owned by us can be stored, accessed, and even sold for decades to come.
 Think about what you are sharing and be careful about any messages or pictures that could potentially harm you in an upcoming job search or otherwise.
 Also be aware that people can screenshot pictures of you or what you share during meetings, when screen-sharing, only share the required window and not your whole desktop.
 Double check the status of your microphone and camera when you dial into a meeting.
 Use a camera cover if necessary.We’ll even send the first 10 respondents to email firstname.lastname@example.org a yourself.online branded webcam cover!

 It is important to ensure you’re in control of your data and share it only when you choose are in control.

-If you want more guidance on how to manage your privacy, join yourself.online and get access to our extensive Privacy settings walkthroughs, breach monitoring and social media clean up tools.
+If you want more guidance on how to manage your privacy, join yourself.online and get access to our extensive Privacy settings walkthroughs, persona building and social media clean up tools.
 All backed by our transparent satisfaction guarantee and support from our expert team.